esimov/pigo/README.md

 Copyright © 2018 Endre Simo

-This project is under the MIT License.
+This software is distributed under the MIT license.
 See the LICENSE file for the full license text.